What Causes Cellulitis on the Skin?

 We have understood that the disease cellulitis is caused by bacteria.
 Let us find out what bacteria causes this reddish and swollen signs that appear on the skin.
 According to MedicineNet, the two main bacteria responsible for causing cellulitis on the skin or tissues beneath the skin is are Staphylococcus and Streptococcus.
-However, cellulities can also be caused by other bacteria (Source: MedicineNet).
+However, cellulitis can also be caused by other bacteria (Source: MedicineNet).

 How does Cellulitis occur on the Skin?

-Some of you might be wandering how bacteria can cause cellulities on the skin or the tissues beneath the skin.
+Some of you might be wondering how bacteria can cause cellulitis on the skin or the tissues beneath the skin.
 Well, the two main bacteria that are responsible for this sickness don’t just get into the skin anyhow, but these Bactria penetrate the skin or tissues beneath the skin when there is a break, cut or crack on the skin.
 These breaks or cracks on the skin sometimes occur as a result of medical surgeries, normal cuts on the skin or even insect bites can expose the skin to bacterial infections that can cause cellulitis.

-Who is at Higher Risk?
+Who is at Higher Risk of developing Cellulitis?

 There are some other circumstances that might also increase an individual’s chances or risk of developing Cellulitis, and the circumstances include (Source: University of Maryland Medical Center);